 What’s a person to do when they have an overabundance of eggs come in from their chickens?
 Why, make breakfast casserole of course! ( I originally wrote this post and published it on Father’s Day after making this recipe only a handful of times.
 We’ve made it repeatedly since then, and our family can never get enough!)

 It is a fairly simple recipe, but it can take awhile if you are dicing the ham yourself, and it takes a long time to bake.
 You can prepare this ahead of time and refrigerate it until you are ready to bake it, but make sure you have it covered well.
 The pictures I took show ingredients for two casseroles, because I made a double batch, one for us today, and another for my friend that just had a baby.
 Forgive the grainy pictures!
-I have to use our tablet to take them until we get our new camera.
+I had to use our tablet to take them until we got our new camera.

 To begin, grease a 9×19 pan.
 Then dice half of a turkey ham (usually an entire “ham” is about two pounds, so you’d be using about a pound of meat), and set aside.

 spread in a 9×13 pan, ready to bakeNext, scramble twelve eggs in a large mixing bowl.
 While the sour cream is still in the container, mix it well (otherwise it is lumpy and harder to beat in well), and pour into egg mixture.